jagal1910/xray-custom-integration-demo/README.md

 A json file used as a database.
 Its entries contain data about software components, their licenses and vulnerabilities.

-If no database path argument is provided to `go run main.go`, db.json will be used.
+If no database path argument is provided to go run main.go, the path `./db.json` will be used.
+If run from the root directory of the project, this will cause the included demo database to be used.

 This file is also used as the database for the included tests.
 Removing the file or altering existing entries in the database will cause tests to fail.
 Adding entries should not cause tests to fail.